elatov/elatov.github.io/_posts/2014-01-05-installing-lsi-cim-providers-megaraid-8704elp-local-controller-esxi.md

 ### Monitoring LSI Raid Status

 LSI provides the <a href="http://kb.vmware.com/kb/2004166" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/2004166']);">Megaraid Storage Monitor</a> and the install process for that is described in <a href="http://www.omniweb.com/wordpress/?p=636" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.omniweb.com/wordpress/?p=636']);">Configuring alerts with MegaRAID Storage Manager for LSI 9260-4i controller onESXi 5.0</a>.
-There were a lot of steps in the process and for some reason, I didn&#8217;t feel like it was worth the trouble (there was also a fix related to multicast vs unicast and it&#8217;s described in <a href="https://communities.vmware.com/message/2105886#2105886" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/message/2105886#2105886']);">VMware Communities Discussion 2105886</a>).
-I only had one host, so I didn&#8217;t have vCenter installed.
+There were a lot of steps in the process and for some reason, I didn't feel like it was worth the trouble (there was also a fix related to multicast vs unicast and it's described in <a href="https://communities.vmware.com/message/2105886#2105886" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/message/2105886#2105886']);">VMware Communities Discussion 2105886</a>).
+I only had one host, so I didn't have vCenter installed.
 I wanted to configure alarms like you can in vCenter, but without vCenter.
 This way I could not only monitor the LSI RAID status but other ESXi related functions as well.

 I came across <a href="http://www.veeam.com/virtual-server-management-one-free.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.veeam.com/virtual-server-management-one-free.html']);">Veeam One</a> Free Edition.
-It&#8217;s like a little mini-vCenter without all the bells and whistles.
+It's like a little mini-vCenter without all the bells and whistles.
 It definitely fit my needs: it provided performance graphs and it had a lot of pre-configured alarms which could be sent via an SMTP server.
 Check out <a href="http://rickrbyrne.wordpress.com/2012/09/22/veeam-one-free-edition-and-more/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://rickrbyrne.wordpress.com/2012/09/22/veeam-one-free-edition-and-more/']);">Veeam One Free Edition and More</a> for a step-by-step install guide.
 Another cool thing about *Veeam One* is that it can integrate with <a href="http://www.veeam.com/virtual-machine-backup-solution-free.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.veeam.com/virtual-machine-backup-solution-free.html']);">Veeam Backup</a> (there is a free version as well).

 After I had setup *Veeam*, I saw the same Hardware Sensors as I did in the vSphere Client: